ProgrammerAL/code-updater/README.md

 # Code Updater

 The purpose of this project is to update all code versioning and dependencies below a directory.
 This is useful when you have a large number of projects that you want to update all at once.
-This application is designed to be run on a local machine, and then the changes are committed to source control.
-This allows for a more controlled update process, as you can manually check the changes before committing them.
+This application is assumed to run on a local machine, and then the changes are manually committed to source control.
+This allows for a more controlled update process, because a developer is meant to manually check the changes before committing them.

+It would be great to get this to work for all kinds of languages/frameworks someday, but for now it's just .NET and NPM.

-## What this Updates
+## What Updates Are Done

 - Updates .NET *.csproj files to use a specified C# Language Version
-- Updates .NET *.csproj files to use a specified .NET SDK Version (TargetFramework)
+- Updates .NET *.csproj files to use a specified .NET SDK Version (AKA TargetFramework element)
 - Updates all NuGet packages in all *.csproj files to the latest version
 - Updates all NPM packages in all package.json files to the latest version

-## How to Use
+## How to Use It

 Remember, the purpose of this is to update code.
 It is assumed, and recommended, a developer runs this locally and verifies the changes before comitting to source control.
-Below are the steps to take.
+Below are the steps assumed steps a user would follow.

 There are 2 ways to run this.
 As a .NET Tool installed on your machine, or downloading the repository and running the code yourself.

-1. Install the application
+1. Install the application.
+Choose one:
-  - Install the tool globally by running `todo`
+  - Install the tool globally by running `dotnet tool install --global ProgrammerAL.Tools.CodeUpdater --version 1.0.0`
-  - Clone this repository locally
+  - Or clone this repository locally
 2. Run the application
   - If you installed the tool, run it with the command: `code-updater --config-file "C:/my-repos/my-app-1"`
   - If you downloaded the code, open a terminal to the `~/src/CodeUpdater/CodeUpdater` directory and run the application using dotnet run while passing in the required arguments.
 Example: `dotnet run -- --config-file "C:/my-repos/my-app-1"`
 3. Wait for the application to finish.
 It will output the number of projects updated, and the number of projects that failed to update.
-4. Manually check a diff of all the projects to ensure everything is as you expect
+4. Manually check a diff of all the file changes to ensure everything is as you expect
 5. Commit the code changes to source control.
 Wait for a CI/CD pipeline to run and ensure everything is still working as expected.

 ## CLI Options